dotkernel/dotkernel/tutorials/Creating a Contact Us page/05 - Creating the contact form.md

 Lets create a new folder in `src/App/src` and call it `Form`.
 We'll keep here all our fieldsets and forms.
 You can go further and create a Fieldset directory instead, to keep things even more organized, just make sure to use the right namespace when defining the class.

 Create a new php class file in the newly created directory.
 The class needs to extend the `Zend\Form\Fieldset` class.
 It also implements the `Zend\InputFilter\InputFilterProviderInterface` so it can hint to a default input filter specification, which will be set on the form's input filter on form instantiation.
 Again, this must happen through the form manager service to happen automatically.

+Another thing worth to notice is that we set the entity and hydrator classes in the fieldset.
+When validating and getting the data back from the form, the form will use the base fieldset's hydrator to hydrate an entity class instead of returning a plain array.

 ##### UserMessageFieldset.php
 ```php
 declare(strict_types=1);